ananyat6979-commits/PulseDE-V2/BENCHMARKS.md

 | S&P 500 hits record high as economic data shows resilience | positive | 0.911 | 0.618 |

 > Notable: "Fed may possibly cut rates" → predicted NEGATIVE (0.724 confidence).
-> This is debatable — rate cuts are generally market-positive.
+> This is debatable: rate cuts are generally market-positive.
 > High uncertainty (0.590) correctly flags this as ambiguous.
 > This is the MC Dropout uncertainty working as intended.